mothepro/University-Database/README.md

 # University-Database
 Assignment for Senior Database Class, Web Project using sample database.

+## Installing the Application
+Clone the repo to the folder you want to host the project.

+Install the packages with composer using `composer install`

 ## Building the Database
 First build the sql files